keeganedwin/keeganedwin/README.md

 📖 What I have been working on for the past year:

 I've been interning under @esthercheran at Hyma, working on and helping build the Headless Design System
-  * Predominantly work in Figma, designing components and tokenising them
+  * Predominantly work with Figma, designing components and tokenising them
   * Alongside creating the documentaion, theming and hand-off pages of component files

   📑 Current project